Crofters Holdings (Scotland) Act 1886

 The Act was largely a result of crofters' agitation which had become well organised and very persistent in Skye and of growing support, throughout the Highlands, for the Crofters Party, which had gained five members of parliament in the general election of 1885.
 Agitation took the form of rent strikes (withholding rent payments) and land raids (occupying land which the landlord had reserved for hunting or sheep).

 The Act itself did not quell the agitation.
 In particular it was very weak in terms of enabling the Crofters Commission to resolve disputes about access to land.
 It was enough however to make much more acceptable, politically, the use of troops in confrontations with agitators.

-According to John Lorne Campbell, however, the Crofters Act of 1886 was nothing less than "the Magna Carta of the Highlands and Islands, which conferred on the small tenants there something which the peasantry of Scandinavian countries had known for generations, security of tenure and the right to the principle of compensation for their own improvements at the termination of tenancies.
+According to John Lorne Campbell, however, the Crofters Holdings (Scotland) Act 1886 was nothing less than "the Magna Carta of the Highlands and Islands, which conferred on the small tenants there something which the peasantry of Scandinavian countries had known for generations, security of tenure and the right to the principle of compensation for their own improvements at the termination of tenancies.
 Nothing was suggested in the report, or contained in the Act, to restrict absentee landlordism or limit the amount of land any one individual might own in Scotland, but for the moment a great advantage has been secured."

 The Act was not fully effective in increasing the equality of land distribution in Scotland.
 By the year 2000, two-thirds of Scotland's land area was still owned by only 1,252 landowners out of a population of 5 million.